Usage#

 Running on FiQCI#

-For running on real IQM hardware through the Lumi supercomputer’s FiQCI partition follow the instructions here.
+For running on real hardware through the Lumi supercomputer’s FiQCI partition follow the instructions here.
 If you are used to using Qiskit on jupyter notebooks it is recommended to use the Lumi web interface.

 Running on other hardware#